 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Several locations offer senior flu shots, including doctor’s offices, local health departments, and pharmacies.

 You may be worried about taking your senior relative to get a flu shot this year if COVID-19 is still spreading in your community.
 However, the CDC says it’s especially important for seniors and others who are at increased risk for flu complications to get vaccinated.

 There are certain steps your loved one can take to stay safe when going to get the flu shot:

-View CDC guidelines for more information on protecting yourself and senior relatives from COVID-19.
+View CDC guidelines for more information on protecting yourself and senior relatives from the seasonal flu as well as COVID-19.

 It’s best to get vaccinated before the flu begins to spread in your community.
 It takes about two weeks for antibodies to develop after getting the flu shot.

-Although getting a senior flu shot is the best way to prevent the flu, you can also encourage your aging loved one to take these steps to stay healthy:
+Although getting a senior flu shot is a great way to help prevent the flu, also encourage your aging loved one to take these steps to stay healthy: